dqops/dqo/docs/dqo-concepts/measuring-data-quality-with-data-grouping.md

 - **data_grouping_configuration** - the name of the data grouping configuration that is configured on the table level and was used to run the data quality checks.
-When no grouping configuration was configured, the default grouping configuration is named *default*.
+When no grouping configuration is configured, the default grouping configuration is named *default*.